This article was originally published on Sept. 5, 2013, and was updated on April 28, 2020.

 - A link to learn more.
 You can only link to one page on your profile, and links within post descriptions aren’t clickable, so this link is super important!
-I recommend building a dedicated, mobile-optimized page on your website to use for this with several of your most popular links.
+I recommend building a beautiful link-in-bio page for all of your social media profiles and other popular links.

 Setting up your account

 Once you’ve got all your information organized, it’s time to get started.
 Instagram is primarily an on-the-go platform, so you’re going to want to download the app.
 It’s available on the Apple App Store or the Google Play Store.